 Outdoor restaurants specialising in Italian cuisine, line the streets and offer the perfect view for street tango performances.
 Finally, make sure to pay a visit to the Caminito, a popular street and open-air museum with funny models of famous Argentinian figures and plenty of beautiful exhibits to snap photos of.

-If you can’t wait until quarantine is over to immerse yourself in La Boca, check out this 4k walking tour video that brings the bright streets of this beautiful neighbourhood to your living room.
+Check out this 4k walking tour video that brings the bright streets of this beautiful neighbourhood to your living room!

 Not to be overshadowed by La Boca, the neighbouring district of San Telmo is another beautiful place to visit.
 Influenced greatly by the Spanish art deco and art nouveaux style of the early 1900s, a wander around this district offers an eclectic sample of stunning Argentinian architecture.
 Now a bit of a bohemian area, there are also plenty of artistic cafes and restaurants around where you can fill up on coffee and empanadas.